YoungSang Ro

 YoungSang Ro (born March 21, 1954) is a South Korean theologian in the field of Christian ethics as well as a Protestant pastor of The Presbyterian Church of Korea (TongHap).
 He was a longtime professor and President at Honam Theological University and Seminary, and professor and dean of theological seminary at Presbyterian University & Theological Seminary.
-In the fall of 2024, he also is a president at Graduate School of Practical Theology.
+As of the fall of 2024, he serves as president of the Graduate School of Practical Theology.
 He is considered to be one of the important theologians in Korea who was named in Marquis Who's Who in the World, 2018.
 He specializes in Christian ethics, Christian culture, and Korean unification research.
 He has written widely on a diverse range of subjects, such as the eco-theology, Christian bioethics, the methodology of Christian social ethics, church and society, future society and future ministry, Christian study on homosexuality, biblical ethics and Christian virtue ethics.
 He is the leading scholar of the village ministerial movement for the Korean church.
 He is president of the 23rd Korean Association of Christian Studies.
 In 2017, he served as a co-chairman of the 500th anniversary of the Reformation.
 He is currently president of the Korean Church Institute of the General Assembly of the Presbyterian Church of Korea.
 He was named Theologian of the Year at the 8th John Calvin 500th Anniversary Project in 2018.
-He is the leading leader of the village pastoral movement for the Korean church.
+He is a prominent leader of the village pastoral movement for the Korean church.